benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 20.md

 If packets are arriving too fast for the switching fabric to send them to the output port, packets may wait in **per-output-port queues**.

 #### Route lookup
 Packet forwarding is based on the destination IP address on the packet.
-When a router receives and
+When a router receives and parses a packet, it extracts the destination IP address from the packet and does the lookup.